From my bookshelf- The Four by Scott Galloway

 mid-1990s and later) are different, cosmically different from their millennial predecessors.
 Their connectivity- boon or bane- is a scary reality every

-and biting lips.
-I am sure there are parental control in every product you
+parent is reeling under and voicing it in hushed conversations, raised brows, and biting lips.
+I am sure there are parental controls in every product you

 offer but was ignorance really bliss back then?